Quake (video game): Multiplayer

-In multiplayer mode, players on several computers connect to a server (which may be a dedicated machine or on one of the player's computers), where they can either play the single-player campaign together in co-op (cooperative) mode, or play against each other in multiplayer.
+In multiplayer mode, players on several computers connect to a server (which may be a dedicated machine or on one of the player's computers), where they can either play the single-player campaign together in co-op (cooperative) mode, or play against each other in multiplayer (see LAN party).
 When players die in multiplayer mode, they can immediately respawn, but will lose any items that were collected.
 Similarly, items that have been picked up previously respawn after some time, and may be picked up again.
 The most popular multiplayer modes are all forms of deathmatch.
 Deathmatch modes typically consist of either free-for-all (no organization or teams involved), one-on-one duels, or organized teamplay with two or more players per team (or clan).
 Players frequently implement mods during teamplay.
-Monsters are not normally present in teamplay, as they serve no purpose other than to get in the way and reveal the positions of the players.
+Monsters are not normally present in teamplay, as they get in the way and reveal the positions of the players.

-The gameplay in Quake was considered unique for its time because of the different ways the player can maneuver through the game.
-Bunny hopping or strafe jumping allow faster movement, while rocket jumping enables the player to reach otherwise-inaccessible areas at the cost of some self-damage.
+The gameplay in Quake was considered unique for its time because of the different ways the player can manoeuvre through the game.
+Bunnyhopping or strafe-jumping allow faster movement, while rocket jumping enables the player to reach otherwise-inaccessible areas at the cost of some health.
 The player can start and stop moving suddenly, jump unnaturally high, and change direction while moving through the air.
 Many of these non-realistic behaviors contribute to Quake's appeal.
 Multiplayer Quake was one of the first games singled out as a form of electronic sport.
 A notable participant was Dennis Fong, who won John Carmack's Ferrari 328 at the Microsoft-sponsored Red Annihilation tournament in 1997.